mailpoet/mailpoet/readme.txt

 == Changelog ==

 = 3.0.0-beta.16 - 2017-01-31 =
-- Improved: added "List-Unsubscribe" email header to increase the acceptance rate of emails.
-Thanks Galfom!¬
 - Improved: Updated language strings for better translation support;
 - Fixed: subscription forms now allow to subscribe only to specified lists.
-Thanks Paul!¬
+Thanks Paul!
 - Fixed: subscription forms now ignore any extra fields added not via the Form editor.
-Thx again Paul!¬
+Thx again Paul!
 - Fixed: previewing sent welcome emails now display latest email version.
-Thanks Tim!¬
+Thanks Tim!
-- Fixed: plugin no longer triggers a PHP error during initialization on hosts using PHP 5.3;¬
+- Fixed: plugin no longer triggers a PHP error during initialization on hosts using PHP 5.3;
-- Fixed: plugin warns about missing required PDO_MYSQL extension.¬
+- Fixed: plugin warns about missing required PDO_MYSQL extension.

 = 3.0.0-beta.15 - 2017-01-24 =
 * Fixed: plugin no longer throws a fatal exception error on (prehistoric :)) hosts running PHP <5.3.
 Thanks Otto & jtm12!;
 * Fixed: users who are not subscribed to any list can be filtered in the admin panel;
-* Fixed: newsletters' preview links can now be shared with non-WP users.
+* Fixed: newsletter preview links can now be shared with non WP users.

 = 3.0.0-beta.14 - 2017-01-19 =
 * Fixed: images can't be added to newsletters.
 Thanks Leon!;